-– As part of the up-gradation process, stop all write activity to the SQL Server 2005 or 2008 R2 instance.
+– As part of the up-gradation process, stop all write activity to the SQL Server 2005 or 2008 R2 or 2012 instance.
 This may involve disconnecting all users or forcing applications to read-only activity.

 – Create new maintenance plans to mimic the old maintenance plans on server.

 – Run validation scripts to verify integrity of new data (rebuild indexes, checkdb ..etc).

 – Test the new instance to verify that applications work without any problems.